Typical roof inspection steps

 When homeowners request inspections

 Many homeowners request roof inspections after hailstorms, particularly when nearby neighborhoods report visible storm damage.
-Even when damage cannot be seen from the ground, a professional inspection can help clarify whether the roof was affected.
+Even when damage cannot be seen from the ground, a professional inspection can help clarify whether the roof may have been affected.